 County Board of Developmental Disabilities – Many county boards provide funding supports for families seeking.
-At the Groovy Garfoose, we have had success billing Music Therapy Services through Summit County FEP (Family Engagement Program), Lake County FSS (Family Support Services), Cuyahoga County Family Supports Program, and Family Supports Services of Portage County.
+At the Groovy Garfoose, we have had success billing Music Therapy Services through Summit County FEP (Family Engagement Program), Lake County FSS (Family Support Services), Cuyahoga County Family Supports and Supplemental Funds Programs, and Family Supports Services of Portage County.

 ASP – The Autism Scholarship program provides scholarship to parents of children with autism ages 3-21 that are looking for an alternative special education program other than the one operated by the school district of residence for their child to receive their education as outlined in the child’s individualized education program (IEP) including therapeutic supports like music therapy.
 See the ASP website for qualification and application details.

 JPS – The Jon Peterson Scholarship program provides scholarships to students who are eligible to attend kindergarten through 12th grade and have an Individualized Education Program (IEP) including therapeutic supports like music therapy.
 The amount of each scholarship is be based on the primary disability condition identified on the student’s Evaluation Team Report (ETR).
 See the JPS website for qualification and application details.